MartinNagel/sk-import-cpanel-backup-to-hestiacp/README.md

 bash sk-cpanel-importer-05.sh cpanel-backup.tar.gz MX

 Second option will restore your MX, this help people who use google apps, office 365 or remote mail system

+# Credits
+Thanks to @Skamasle for made this script for originally to work with vestacp